sumelms/frontend/README.md

   * and more.

 ## Contributing

 Thank you for considering contributing to the project.
-In order to ensure that the Sumé LMS community is welcome to all make sure to read our [Code of Conduct](#) and our [Contributor Guideline](#) in our documentation.
+In order to ensure that the Sumé LMS community is welcome to all make sure to read our [Contributor Guideline](https://www.sumelms.com/docs/contributing).

 ## License

 This project is licensed by the Apache License 2.0.
 For more information check the LICENSE file.